 How Swagger Helps with Scanning REST APIs

-Qualys WAS 6.0 comes with support for Swagger version 2.0 in JSON format.
-If a Swagger file conforming to this format is accessible to the scanning engine and successfully parsed at scan time, the APIs will automatically be tested for common application security flaws.
+Qualys WAS now comes with support for Swagger version 2.0 in JSON format.
+If a Swagger file conforming to this format is accessible to the scanning engine and successfully parsed at scan time, the API endpoints will automatically be tested for common application security flaws.
 This simplifies and streamlines the process of scanning REST APIs compared to the original proxy capture and configuration approach.

-If a Swagger file is available or can be provided by the API developers, scanning can be performed seamlessly with less effort.
+The Swagger file for an API can normally be provided by the developers.
+This allows for security scans to be performed seamlessly with less effort.
 Simply set the URL of the web application in WAS to be the location of the Swagger file, configure authentication if required, and launch a vulnerability scan.
 Make sure the “host” and “basePath” values in the Swagger file match where the API is actually running.

 New informational QIDs have been added to WAS to go along with this enhancement: